 Negative ion shower heads have become kind of popular in recent times.
 While most people usually just go for a KDF or Vitamin C shower filter, negative ion shower heads are a close third.

-Disclaimer: I do not have a lot of good things to say about ion technology.
-In fact, I pretty much bash it in this post.
-While that may seem biased to some, I promise you- if you go through the research I went for this article(sources given throughout) you will come out with a similar opinion.
+As you can see, I do not have a lot of good things to say about negative ion showerheads- and negative ion technology, in general.
+In fact, pretty much bash it in this post.
+While that may seem biased to some, I promise you- if you go through this complete post, you will come out with a similar opinion.

 Let’s breakdown one such showerhead being sold online.
 The seller claims there are 3 main components of the shower head: